startupbuilders777/Algorithms-Data-Structures-and-Design/README.md

 Post about all string algorithms and hashing types (KMP, Boyer Moore, etc, Rabin Karp)

+Leetcodes PER COMPANY LIST -> http://leetcode.liangjiateng.cn/leetcode/Citadel/algorithm

 THESE ARE HARMANS PERSONAL SET OF PARADIGMS:

+0.5) Preprocess and do a running comparison between 2 containers.
+    For instance, to do certain problems you need to sort a list and then compare the sorted list to another list to determine ways to do sliding window/2pointer type techniques.

 0) Branch and Bound algos vs backtracking algos:

     Backtracking